uunniiblog/linux-vn-manager-lvnm/README.md

  ## How to use

- 1. Runners tab: Download a runner
+ 1. **Runners tab**: Download a runner
-    - Sub tab for proton runners from steam folder ~/.local/share/Steam/compatibilitytools.d/.
-Can add proton-ge runners downloaded from GloriousEggroll github.
+    - Sub tab for proton runners from steam folder **~/.local/share/Steam/compatibilitytools.d/.** Can add proton-ge runners downloaded from GloriousEggroll github.
-    - Sub tab for wine runners, they are stored in ~/.local/share/lvnm/runners/wine/.
-Can add normal amd64 and wow64 builds from Kron4ek github
+    - Sub tab for wine runners, they are stored in **~/.local/share/lvnm/runners/wine/.** Can add normal amd64 and wow64 builds from Kron4ek github
     - Delete selected: Perma remove it from disk, there is a confirm window.
     - To the right of every runner there will be a list of prefixes currently using it.
- 2. Prefixex tab: Make a prefix with the runners availables
+ 2. **Prefixex tab**: Make a prefix with the runners availables
     - To the right of every prefix there will be a list of games currently using it.
     - Buttons:
-        - Create a prefix: Create a new prefix
+        - **Create a prefix**: Create a new prefix
             <ul>
             <li>Name: Add a identificate name, example: protonge10.25_wmp11_quartz.</li>
             <li>Path: locked field, will be stored in ~/.local/share/lvnm/prefixes/ with the name given.</li>